vgurevich/open-p4studio/pkgsrc/p4-examples/README.md

 sudo $SDE_INSTALL/bin/veth_setup.sh
 ```

-To run the PTF tests on the Tofino Model you will need 3 separate windows (or, at least, shell sessions).
-Again, it
+To run the PTF tests on the Tofino Model you will need 3 separate windows (or, at least, shell sessions):

 1. In the first one, you will need to run the model using the command: